Clear Nights Ahead: Towards Multi-Weather Nighttime Image Restoration: Experiments

-Table~\ref{syn} reports quantitative results on multi-degradation and single-degradation scenes, evaluated using PSNR~\cite{PSNR} and SSIM~\cite{SSIM} for synthetic samples.
-Among these methods, FSDGN~\cite{FSDGNECCV2022}, RLP~\cite{NICCV2023} and DEA-Net~\cite{TIP2024DEA} are tailored for daytime/nighttime task-specific image restoration, yet they exhibit limited performance in other scenarios due to their inability to extract diverse weather features.
-In contrast, our method focuses on robustly addressing weather effects in nighttime scenes.
+Tab.~\ref{syn} reports quantitative results on multi-degradation and single-degradation scenes, evaluated using PSNR~\cite{PSNR} and SSIM~\cite{SSIM} for synthetic samples.
+Among these methods, FSDGN, RLP and DEA-Net are tailored for daytime/nighttime task-specific restoration, but struggle in other task scenes due to limited weather feature extraction.
+In contrast, our method targets robust nighttime weather effects removal.
 As the training data lack dedicated flare samples, its performance in flare removal remains moderate.
 Nevertheless, ClearNight achieves the best results on the multi-degradation subset and delivers competitive performance on single-degradation samples.

-\textbf{Results on Real-World Data.} To further validate ClearNight's performance, we conduct qualitative and quantitative experiments on real-world samples.
-As shown in Figure~\ref{results_real}, ClearNight effectively removes most weather effects and mitigates flare impacts, even when degradation blends with background content.
-Our method can consistently restore more natural results compared to state-of-the-art methods.
-Furthermore, we use NIQE~\cite{NIQE} to assess the restored images, as shown in Table~\ref{real}.
+\textbf{Results on Real-World Data.} As shown in Fig.~\ref{results_syn}b, ClearNight effectively removes most weather effects on real images and mitigates flares, producing more natural results compared to state-of-the-art methods.
+Furthermore, we use NIQE~\cite{NIQE} to assess the restored images in Tab.~\ref{real}.
 The experimental results demonstrate that ClearNight can predict highly realistic images under various adverse weather conditions.

+\textbf{Comparison with Cascade Solutions.} As demonstrated in Fig.~\ref{mix_method}, we compare ClearNight against two pre-trained task-specific models~\cite{NAAAI2025,NICCV2023} on real-world nighttime rain streak images from AllWeatherNight.
+ClearNight not only achieves superior results visually and quantitatively, but requires significantly less inference time.